Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 A UI designer will think about icons and buttons, typography and color schemes, spacing, imagery, and responsive design.

-Read more about in our complete guide to UI design.
+Read more about the role in our complete guide to UI design.

 Like user experience design, user interface design is a multi-faceted and challenging role.
 It is responsible for the transference of a product’s development, research, content, and layout into an attractive, guiding, and responsive experience for users.